happieee/amznec2/README.md

 3.Facial Emotion Recognition Web Application using Flask.

   This application uses an API called Paralleldots which does the Emotion analysis of image given as input to the Flask application.

+ 4.Analysis of top 100 tweets from twitter

+  It shows the positive,negative and neutral emotions using Textblob.